Arcadia-Science/tandem-domain-proteins/README.md

 ## Purpose

-Protein structural inference algorithms appear to output tandem-dimers and tandem-trimers of otherwise monomeric proteins.
+Protein structure prediction algorithms appear to output tandem-dimers and tandem-trimers of otherwise monomeric proteins.
 Here we investigate the composition of tandem-domain proteins across <i>Drosophila</i> species and show that they appear to comprise multiple different proteins.
 This work has implications for the widespread use of inferred protein structures.

 ## Installation and Setup